JoonasKulmala/Palvelinten-Hallinta/h4/README.md

 	Succeeded: 10 (changed=11)
 	Failed:     7

 So clearly everything did not work as intented.
+If I'm reading the output correctly WordPress and Apache were installed succesfully but pretty much everything regarding MySQL database operations failed.

 ## Final thoughts

 I feel like I've now grasped the concept of salt states well enough.
 Next I'll try to learn more about proper salt structuring on master's side and try to create a salt state with all my basic Linux configs and test it on a fresh isntall.

+Browsing other peoples' salt projects was interesting.
+It's nice to be able to read through the scripts and files and know exactly what is going to run, unlike e.g. Windows and `.exe` binary files.

 ## Sources